 Simply put, know your laws.
 Know your rights and obligations.
 In this way you mitigate risk to yourself, your business, your employees and your customers.
 If done well, it helps to improve business performance and ensure financial success.

 About the author: Monisha Prem (BA MBA) is the CEO and senior legal practitioner at Excelsur Legal Services.
-Monisha is an admitted attorney with over 10 years post-article experience in law.
+Monisha is an admitted attorney with over 10 years of post-article experience in law.